 I designed eight screens to create the user flow of this taxi/ride-sharing app concept.
 The flow goes through searching for and setting a destination, selecting the type of car, choosing a driver, rating the ride, and a summary of the trip.
 Each screen uses the same overlay sheet that changes depending on the context.

 Once the screens were designed, I used triggers and transitions to create a working prototype of the app.
 This allowed me to show the flow through the app and prototype some animations for the interactions.

-Over the course of several weeks during these challenges, I learnt a lot and improved my UX, UI, and prototyping abilities.
-It was great to be able to create some concepts for a wide range of user, products, and devices.
-I also met some awesome people, gave and received some really useful advice and feedback, and helped others with some questions they had regarding using Adobe XD for UI design and prototyping.
+Over the course of several weeks of completing these challenges, I learnt a lot and improved my UX, UI, and prototyping abilities.
+It was great to be able to create concepts for a wide range of users, products, and devices.
+I also met many talented designers, gave and received useful advice and feedback, and helped others with some questions they had regarding using Adobe XD for UI design and prototyping.

-One particular highlight was meeting a couple younger designers from New Zealand that reached out to me for some feedback on their designs.
-I was very grateful to have the opportunity to provide them with some informal, and hopefully helpful, mentorship and advice during the beginning of their careers as designers.
+One particular highlight was meeting a few younger designers that reached out to me for some feedback on their designs.
+I was very grateful to have the opportunity to provide them with some informal mentorship and advice during the beginning of their careers as designers.